human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ## Submission Guidelines

 We invite submissions between **4 and 8 pages** (excluding references) covering the above topics.
-Manuscripts will be reviewed by our program committee through a **double-blind review process**, meaning that authors' names do not need to be anonymized.
+Manuscripts will be reviewed by our program committee through a **single-blind review process**, meaning that authors' names do not need to be anonymized.
 Accepted submissions will be presented either as oral talks or posters during the workshop.

-To encourage open discussions and early-stage research, **no official proceedings will be published**.
-However, all accepted papers are encouraged to be shared on [arXiv.org](https://arxiv.org/) by the authors.
+For unpublished work, authors have the option to include their accepted papers in the **Companion Proceedings of the Web Conference 2025**, provided they meet the camera-ready timeline.
+Including a paper in the companion proceedings does **not** restrict future submissions to other venues.
+Previously published work is also welcome for submission to the workshop, but such work will **not** be included in the companion proceedings.

+This policy encourages open discussions while respecting the integrity of prior and future publications.

 ### Paper Format